5300 Call Report Basics for Credit Unions

 Join FMS for 5300 Call Report for Credit Unions and take full advantage of all the reporting options available to you.
-This four-day virtual program is a must for credit union accounting professionals – both veterans and first-time filers.
+This three-day virtual program is a must for credit union accounting professionals or anyone aiding in the completion of the report.
 The agenda will cover:

 Ensure you’re armed with the tools to prepare for your next filing and register to attend 5300 Call Report for Credit Unions today!

 - An overview of new regulatory reporting requirements

 - Insights into how you can distinguish the accounting, business, or regulatory rationale behind many of the specific filing orders

 - Tips and techniques to accurately and efficiently prepare your credit union’s regulatory report

 - How to recognize and avoid common errors and reduce costly mistakes

 Monday, September 20, 2021 | 1 - 4 PM ET

 Tuesday, September 21, 2021 | 1 - 4 PM ET